 As far as my progress, I started at 5' 2" 1/2 and I am now about 5' 4.
 Not bad for only 4 months!
 I will definitely keep you informed on how it continues to work because from what I remember, you said people do not usually see results until 6 months and after only 4 months I have grown an inch and a half.
 I'm very thankful that my mom found your site on the internet.
 If we hadn't, I would have never gotten growth hormone.
 I thought about going back to the doctor that said I couldn't take growth hormone and having her measure me now, to prove a point.

-Case Study of an 18 month old girl in Mexico
+18 month old girl in Mexico

 Victoria, age 18 months, growth chart shows she is in bottom 3% of height, expected height at age 18 would be about 5' 0".
 Victoria's mother would like